Belghithtakwa/node_api/README.md

 # Projetnodejs-books

+# Description :

+A book library API, built with Express, Node.js, Sequelize and MySQL.
+An application that allows you to view, modify, add or delete books (CRUD).

 # API documentation

 An API is available to get the books.
 The documentation is available on : https://developers.google.com/books/.